The Ethics Center's second home on Franklin Street

 The Center’s earliest programs focused on helping faculty in all SCU departments integrate ethical issues into their teaching.
 By the end of that program, more than 80 courses, in addition to those in philosophy, included explicit discussions of ethics.
 Not far behind the faculty development workshops was the inauguration of Ethics at Noon, a series of lunch-hour discussions on ethical issues that continues to this day.

 By 1988, the Center was expanding its reach further into the community with a series of continuing education programs for professionals, including a Corporate Ethics Program that brought staff and faculty into local corporations.
-A much-expanded version of this program, the Business and Organizational Ethics Partnership, remains at the core of the Center’s business programs.
+A much-expanded version of this program, Partners in Business Ethics, remains at the core of the Center’s business programs.
 The Business Ethics area also now offers an Ethical Culture Assessment, allowing boards of directors a window into the alignment between their espoused values and the culture of the organization.

 One of the Center’s key efforts in the early years was the development of A Framework for Ethical Decision Making, an easy-to-use guide to bringing ethical approaches into important life choices.
 Since 2001, the Framework has had more tyhan 850,000 page views on the Ethics Center website.